-In the Metropolis, the TMG has approved emergency spending of approximately \$\frac{1}{2}\$1 trillion in the aggregate as part of its COVID-19 response, as of the date of this Prospectus.
-The funds were secured through a series of supplementary amendments to the budget for the fiscal year 2019 and 2020.
+In the Metropolis, the TMG has approved emergency spending in excess of $\ddagger3$ trillion in the aggregate as part of its COVID-19 response commencing in fiscal year 2019, as of the date of this Offering Circular.
 See "The Metropolis of Tokyo - Recent Developments - The Metropolis' Response to COVID-19".
-The Metropolis' COVID-19 emergency spending package is primarily intended to provide economic support for residents of the Metropolis and businesses, in particular individually owned and small-to-mid sized businesses, while supporting the healthcare system and promoting measures to prevent further spread of the virus.
+The Metropolis' emergency COVID-19 spending is primarily intended to provide economic support for residents of the Metropolis and businesses, in particular individually owned and small-to-mid sized businesses, while supporting the healthcare system and promoting measures to prevent further spread of the virus.
+As the Metropolis strives to address the ongoing economic, social and health challenges posed by COVID-19, it will continue to consider further measures or expansions to its COVID-19-related spending.